 All pupils in KS1 and KS2 receive 2 hours of curriculum PE per week.

-Swimming is part of our PE curriculum with pupils in Class 3 visiting the swimming pool for one term in the year.
+Swimming is part of our PE curriculum with pupils in Class 3 visiting the swimming pool for a block group of sessions, totalling 5 hours.

 The school has continued to encourage sports through team games such as tag-rugby, kwik-cricket and football.
 Sports tournaments against local schools take place throughout the year.
 Coaching staff visit school for a range of activities; this year, in addition to the weekly lessons from Andy, we have coaches booked for tennis, rugby and cricket.
 School staff work alongside coaches, whenever possible, to develop their skills.